edumarin/edumarin.github.io/_pages/about.md

 * May, 2020.
 Our work "Remote monitoring of cardiac implanted electronic devices – legal requirements and ethical principles ESC REGULATORY AFFAIRS / EHRA JOINT TASK FORCE REPORT" has been accepted to EP Europace 2020.
 This paper is the result of a collaboration with the European Society of Cardiology (ESC).

+# Talks

+* "The (in)security of implantable medical devices", Invited talk for the CIF Seminars interdisciplinary seminars at KU Leuven, (Virtual event), 17 July 2020
+* "Introduction to Software-Defined Networking and its security challenges", Invited talk for the "Computer and Network Security: Advanced Topics" course at TU Delft, (Virtual event), 20 May 2020
+* "User-Controlled Hardware Security Anchors: Evaluation And Designs", 2nd RISE Annual Conference (London, UK), 21 Nov 2019
+* "An in-depth look into SDN topology discovery mechanisms: novel attacks and practical countermeasures", CCS 2019 (London, UK), 13 Nov 2019
+* "Is cybersecurity an issue with cardiac implanted electronic devices?", European Society of Cardiology (ESC) congress (Paris, France), 3 September 2019
+* "Topology discovery mechanisms in SDN networks", International Summer School on Future Internet Architecture Security (Padua, Italy), 20 June 2019
+* "On the difficulty of using patient's physiological signals in cryptographic protocols", SACMAT 2019 (Toronto, Canada), 5 June 2019
+* "The (in)security of implantable medical devices", Seminar at the security in telecommunications chair, TU Berlin, (Berlin, Germany), 28 May 2019
+* "Security and privacy of implantable medical devices", Worksession on "Aging Companions" organized by Constant (Leuven, Belgium), 19 June 2018
+* "Securing wireless neurostimulators", CODASPY 2018 (Tempe, USA), 20 March 2018
+* "Security and privacy of medical devices", Seminar at the SPRITZ security group (Padua, Italy), 25 October 2017
+* "On the (in)security of the latest generation implantable cardiac defibrillators", ACSAC 2016 (Los Angeles, USA), 8 December 2016
+* "Towards quantum distance bounding protocols", RFIDsec 2016 (Hong Kong), 2 December 2016
+* "Medical device security", ECRYPT-NET Workshop on Cryptography Design for the Internet of Things (Leuven, Belgium), 15 July 2016
+* "Wireless security", IPICS course (Leuven, Belgium), 15 July 2016
+* "A privacy-preserving remote healthcare system offering end-to-end security", ADHOC-NOW 2016 (Lille, France), 4-6 July 2016
+* "On the feasibility of cryptography for a wireless insulin pump system", CODASPY 2016 (New Orleans, USA), 9-11 March 2016
+* "On the feasibility of cryptography for a wireless insulin pump system", Seminar at the security and privacy research group (Birmingham, UK), 26 November 2015
+* "Cyber-physical security solutions for implantable medical devices", LICT Workshop on Cyber Physical Systems (Leuven, Belgium), 11 September 2014

 # Academic Services
 * PC member: CLOUD S&P 2020 (co-located with ACNS’20)
 * Conference Reviewer: INFOCOM 2020 (x2), IEEE NFV-SDN 2020 and 2019, ICICS 2020, ASHES 2019, ESORICS 2019 (x3), IEEE TrustCom 2019, Euro S&P 2018, WISTP 2018 and 2016, GIIS 2018, IEEE MASS 2018, ASHES 2017, DAC 2016, AsiaCCS 2016, Eurocrypt 2016 and Space 2014.